ZAK0EE/DS_TypeX/README.md

-# xDataStack
+# DS_TypeX: Data Structures of type X
-A Stack data structure that works with any data type in runtime
+This repo is reserved for data structures that works with any data type in runtime